Omaima-Q/Net_practice_42/Netpractice_2.md

 IP addresses are normally expressed in dotted-decimal format, with four numbers separated by periods, such as **192.168.123.132**.
 To understand how subnet masks are used to distinguish between hosts, networks, and subnetworks, examine an IP address in binary notation.

 **For example**, the dotted-decimal IP address **192.168.123.132** is (in binary notation) the 32-bit number **11000000101010000111101110000100**.
 This number may be hard to make sense of, so divide it into four parts of eight binary digits.

+These 8-bit sections are known as octets.
+The example IP address, then, becomes **11000000.10101000.01111011.10000100**.
+This number only makes a little more sense, so for most uses, convert the binary address into dotted-decimal format (192.168.123.132).
+The decimal numbers separated by periods are the octets converted from binary to decimal notation.

+For a **TCP/IP** **wide area network (WAN)** to work efficiently as a collection of networks, the routers that pass packets of data between networks don't know the exact location of a host for which a packet of information is destined.
+Routers only know what network the host is a member of and use information stored in their route table to determine how to get the packet to the destination host's network.
+After the packet is delivered to the destination's network, the packet is delivered to the appropriate host.

+For this process to work, an IP address has two parts.
+The first part of an IP address is used as a network address, the last part as a host address.
+If you take the example 192.168.123.132 and divide it into these two parts, you get 192.168.123.
+Network .132 Host or 192.168.123.0 - network address.
+0.0.0.132 - host address.